ethanburmane/yt2lp/README.md

 ## Running the Tool

-To convert a YouTube video, run
+To convert a video, run
 ```
 yt2lp [YouTube URL]
 ```